bieberg0n/bjdns/Readme.md

 * The client runs locally, connects to the server over HTTP (S) and initiates the request.

 ## Usage
-I have set up a bjdns2 server on go.bjong.me:5353.
+I have set up a bjdns2 server on dns.bjong.me.
 So you can just run bjdns2 client to try it.

 ### Client:
 1. Install Python3: